nbuilding/N-lang-docs/docs/features/tuples_lists_records.md

 # Tuples, Lists, and Records

 Tuples, lists, and records are all types that store multiple values, each of them all have their own use.
 Let us start with tuples, tuples are values that can store a set amount of values of different types.
-The main way to recover the values are to destructure the tuple.
+The main way to recover the values is to destructure the tuple.
 Here is an example of a tuple value:
 ```js
 // This will declare a simple tuple with a int and a char
 let tuplevalue:(int, char) = (1, \{a})